 Grab their details :

 If you follow these tips you will increase your sales for Christmas.
 HOWEVER then what do you do?
 Ensure you have a system at party and events in which to grab people’s contact details.
-Personally I prefer email addresses as that way you send them special offer newsletters.
+Personally I prefer email addresses as that way you send them a special offer newsletters.
 If you can encourage potential customers and regular customers to follow you on Facebook which can be easier at busy events then you will be able to share the newsletter sign up and subsequent newsletters to them.
 This way you can develop a relationship with your customers all year round and not just for Christmas.

 Further Reading : Tips for writing Newsletters